Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Internal method for setting up the cog.
             - Pre-conditions: None
             - Parameters: bot
-            - Returns: Prints a success message to the console and adds feature to the cogs command archive
+            - Returns: Prints a success message to the console and adds the feature to the cogs command archive

 ## Constant
     Class Purpose: Display all attributes that are considered constants throughout the entire codespace